 “Perhaps some additional training will take your mind off it.”
 Lohet grinned sadistically.

-Steven looked at him groaned.
+Steven looked at him and groaned.
 “Not Migalo again.”

 Crow : The Exile(Crow Series, Book 3) is still in beta reading, however Book 1: Crow - The Awakening is available at...